datawire/ambassador-docs/docs/edge-stack/pre-release/topics/running/tls/index.md

 The `Host` can read a certificate from a Kubernetes Secret and use that certificate to terminate TLS on a domain.

-The following will configure $productName$ to use the certificate contained in the Kubernetes Secret named `host-secret` to terminate TLS on the `host.example.com` domain:
+The following example shows the certificate contained in the Kubernetes Secret named 'host-secret' configured to have $productName$ terminate TLS on the 'host.example.com' domain:

 ```yaml
 ---